 ASC 740, Income Taxes, requires that the tax benefit of net operating losses, temporary differences, and credit carryforwards be recorded as an asset to the extent that management assesses that realization is “more likely than not.”
 Realization of the future tax benefits is dependent on the Company’s ability to generate sufficient taxable income within the carryforward period.
 The Company has reviewed the positive and negative evidence relating to the realizability of the deferred tax assets and has concluded that the deferred tax assets are not “more likely than not” to be realized.
-As a result, the Company recorded a full valuation allowance as of June 30, 2022, and December 31 2021.
+As a result, the Company recorded a full valuation allowance as of March 31, 2023, and December 31, 2022.
 U.S. Federal R&D tax credits from 2016 to 2019 were utilized to reduce payroll taxes in future periods and were recorded as other current assets (anticipated to be received within 12 months), on the Company’s condensed consolidated balance sheets.
 The Company intends to maintain the valuation allowance until sufficient evidence exists to support its reversal.
 The Company regularly reviews its tax positions.
 For a tax benefit to be recognized, the related tax position must be “more likely than not” to be sustained upon examination.
 Any amount recognized is generally the largest benefit that is “more likely than not” to be realized upon settlement.
 The Company’s policy is to recognize interest and penalties related to income tax matters as an income tax expense.
-For the three and six months ended June 30, 2022, and 2021, the Company did not have any interest or penalties associated with unrecognized tax benefits.
+For the three months ended March 31, 2023 and 2022, the Company did not have any interest or penalties associated with unrecognized tax benefits.

 The Company accounts for stock-based compensation arrangements with employees, non-employee directors and consultants using a fair value method, which requires the recognition of compensation expense for costs related to all stock-based awards, including stock option and restricted stock unit (“RSU”) grants.
 The fair value method requires the Company to estimate the fair value of stock-based payment awards on the date of grant using an option pricing model or the closing stock price on the date of grant in the case of RSUs.

 Stock-based compensation expense for awards granted to employees, non-employee directors and consultants are based on the fair value of the underlying instrument calculated using the Black-Scholes option-pricing model on the date of grant for stock options and using the closing stock price on the date of grant for RSUs and recognized as expense on a straight-line basis over the requisite service period, which is the vesting period.
 Determining the appropriate fair value model and related assumptions requires judgment, including estimating the future stock price volatility and expected terms.
-The expected volatility rates are estimated based on the Company’s actual historical volatility over the two-year period from its initial public offering on December 18, 2019 through December 31, 2021.
+The expected volatility rates are estimated based on the Company’s historical actual volatility over the two-year period from its initial public offering on December 18, 2019 through December 31, 2021 for stock-based awards granted in 2022.
+For awards granted during the three months ended March 31, 2023, the expected volatility rates were estimated based on the Company’s historical actual volatility over the three-year period from its initial public offering on December 18, 2019, through December 31, 2022.
 The expected term for options granted to date is estimated using the simplified method.
 Forfeitures only include known forfeitures to-date as the Company accounts for forfeitures as they occur due to a limited history of forfeitures.
 The Company has not paid dividends and does not anticipate paying a cash dividend in the future vesting period and, accordingly, uses an expected dividend yield of zero.
 The risk-free interest rate is based on the rate of U.S. Treasury securities with maturities consistent with the estimated expected term of the awards.